adobeio/adobeio-documentation/sign/api_usage/api_change_log.md

 [POST /transientDocuments](https://secure.echosign.com/public/docs/restapi/v6#!/transientDocuments/createTransientDocument)

-- Returns an UNSUPPORTED\MEDIA\TYPE error for unsupported media type in Adobe Sign
+- Returns an `UNSUPPORTED_MEDIA_TYPE` error for unsupported media types in Adobe Sign.

 [POST /widgets](https://secure.echosign.com/public/docs/restapi/v6#!/widgets/createWidget)

 - The request body is now consistent with this API&rsquo;s GET/PUT counterpart.
 A common agreement model is used across all these APIs.
-- Form fields layer template and Merge Fields support removed in v6 for widget creation.
+- Form fields layer template and Merge Fields support have been removed in v6 for widget creation.
-- The signatureFlow parameter has been dropped and the workflow is inferred through the order in the additionalParticipantSetsInfo parameter.
+- The `signatureFlow` parameter has been dropped and the workflow is inferred through the order in the `additionalParticipantSetsInfo` parameter.

 [PUT /agreements/{agreementId}/participantSets/{participantSetId}/participants/{participantId}/reject](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/rejectAgreementForParticipation)
 Enables a participant to reject an agreement.